GSA/digitalgov.gov/content/events/2024/09/2024-09-19-uswds-monthly-call-september-2024.md

 **Slide 2:** My name is Dan Williams, he/him, and I'm the USWDS project lead.
 Here, on-screen, is my avatar: dark hair, blue sweater, collared shirt.
 As of this month, the avatar now has glasses — matching real life me, who's wearing a blue shirt today, green socks, and red slacks, approximately red-60.

 As Jeannie mentioned, we are recording this call, and I'm happy to say we've started to be able to share the recordings of these monthly calls publicly.
 You can find pretty much everything from the last year's worth of monthly calls — back to January 2023 — on our website, at [designsystem.digital.gov/about/monthly-calls](https://designsystem.digital.gov/about/monthly-calls/).
-We typically post videos shortly after the monthly call, and we also link out to the slides and the script, hosted at digital.gov.
+We typically post videos shortly after the monthly call, and we also link out to the slides and the script, hosted at Digital.gov.
 We've also started collecting each month's Q&A as a GitHub discussion linked from the monthly calls page.
 We've posted a link to our monthly calls page in the chat.

 We'll be posting other links and references into the chat as we go along.
 Today we're trying something new when it comes to chats and questions.
 Today, in your Zoom window you'll find a Q&A button in addition to a chat button, possibly under a "More" button.
 We'd like to encourage folks to ask questions in the Q&A section instead of the chat.
 Take a second now to find the Q&A section and open it up.
 If any member of our team can answer your question in the Q&A section, we'll do so.
 Otherwise, there'll be some time for questions and answers at the end of the hour.
 But the chat's _still_ nice too!
 Let's use the chat for introducing ourselves or for any other comments or discussion.
 Be sure to introduce yourself in the chat — it's nice to know who's here.
 It's good to have you here today.